ZachWatkins/Remarklet/README.md

 ## Known Issues

-We use GitHub to create and resolve track issues, but some issues may not be able to be completely resolved within the library itself.
-Those issues are listed here: https://github.com/ZachWatkins/Remarklet/discussions/100
+We use GitHub to track [issues](https://github.com/ZachWatkins/Remarklet/issues), but some issues may be beyond the scope of this library to resolve.
+Those issues are listed in a GitHub Discussion here: https://github.com/ZachWatkins/Remarklet/discussions/100.